Virtual Courses Should Be Here to Stay

 Based on our experience, virtual courses are not merely as good as live courses, they are better in several important ways.
 Consider these benefits:

-IN-PERSON COURSES: _____PBI Education’s VIRTUAL LIVE COURSES:
+IN-PERSON COURSES: | _____ | PBI Education’s VIRTUAL LIVE COURSES: |

-Participants still learn by sharing experiences and discussing material in small courses.
+Allow interactive participation Participants learn by sharing experiences and discussing material in small courses. | Enhance interactive participation Participants still learn by sharing experiences and discussing material in small courses.
 But with everyone facing one another throughout the course, spontaneous interactions are more frequent.
-And it’s easier than ever to join classroom discussions by raising your hand either literally (on screen) or virtually (using an icon).
+And it’s easier than ever to join classroom discussions by raising your hand either literally (on screen) or virtually (using an icon). | |

-Participants sitting in their own homes start out feeling more secure, so faculty can build trust more quickly.
+Build trust gradually Skilled faculty work to create a safe space where participants feel comfortable sharing difficult experiences and offering honest insights.
+Informal interactions in and out of course also help. | Build trust quickly Participants sitting in their own homes start out feeling more secure, so faculty can build trust more quickly.
 And the sooner people feel “at home,” the sooner they’re able to be emotionally honest with themselves and each other.
-Helpful conversations continue to play an important role, thanks to a “virtual lunchroom” and person-to-person text chats.
+Helpful conversations continue to play an important role, thanks to a “virtual lunchroom” and person-to-person text chats. | |

-Faculty remain closely connected to each participant in multiple ways, so they can quickly identify people who may need personal attention.
+Offer personal attention Attentive faculty do their best to ensure everyone gets the help they need.
+Individuals can confer privately with faculty before and after course. | Encourage personal attention Faculty remain closely connected to each participant in multiple ways, so they can quickly identify people who may need personal attention.
 You can also ask for help via private chat without attracting unwanted attention.
-And virtual one-on-one meeting rooms are more comfortable and confidential than hallway meetings before and after course.
+And virtual one-on-one meeting rooms are more comfortable and confidential than hallway meetings before and after course. | |

-Disciplined practitioners never wait more than a few weeks for a course (see below).
-No travel means less expense and less time away from family and patients.
+Involve costly delays Practitioners often wait months for spots to open up.
+Traveling to courses is time-consuming and expensive. | Ensure prompt remediation Disciplined practitioners never wait more than a few weeks for a course (see below).
+No travel means less expense and less time away from family and patients. |

 Prompt Remediation Improves Public Safety